itskingori/systematic-theology/people/joab-son-of-zeruiah.md

 the fighting was fiercest so that he would be struck down and die.
 See 2 Samuel 11:14-27.

 * He was instrumental in putting down Absalom's coup attempt.
 See 18:1-18.
-I 2 Samuel 19:5-7 he rebukes King David for his reaction to Absalom's death which shamed the men who had been loyal to him.
+He could boldly rebuke even the King of Israel ... in 2 Samuel 19:5-7 he does this to King David for his reaction to Absalom's death which shamed the men who had been loyal to him.
+Note that he rebukes King David yet he's the person who's just killed the person whom the king is lamenting about.

 * Interestingly Joab supported Adonijah's attempt at grabbing power against the intended succession plan.
 This was similar to Absalom's coup attempt.
 See 1